 Even a serious argument can result in a surge of adrenaline.

-Adrenaline (also known as epinephrine) helps your body respond to stress by signaling to your liver to release the hormone glucagon, which is essentially glucose stored in your liver.
-Glucagon is then converted into glucose in your bloodstream.
+Adrenaline (also known as epinephrine) helps your body respond to stress by signaling to your liver to release the hormone glucagon, which then tells your liver to release glucose stored in your liver.

 To endure the stressful event or emotion, your body is designed to use that extra delivery of glucose as fuel to…fight or flight.